-In FY 2019, 3,334 City of Houston residents and visitors were served by the Houston Fire Department Emergency Telehealth and Navigation Program (ETHAN).
+In FY 2020, more than 3,300 City of Houston residents and visitors were served by the Houston Fire Department Emergency Telehealth and Navigation Program (ETHAN).
 Of those, 92% were dispositioned by Emergency Medical ETHAN Physicians for non-Houston Fire Department ambulance transportation.
 In a recent study that began on December 1, 2014 by UTHealth School of Biomedical Informatics, significant differences in the cost of care and productivity were discovered when ETHAN was utilized, with 44-minute median reduction in total response time per incident.
 This equates to approximately 2x greater utilization (turns) per day for the EMS unit than the standard EMS control group.
-An HFD unit response cost an average of \$1,600.
 Improving the unit's productivity can lead to a great financial savings to the city and its residents.
-Since inception, ETHAN has served 24,441 clients.
+To date, it is estimated the overall healthcare savings by program cost avoidance utilizing ETHAN is over \$32 million dollars.
+Since inception, ETHAN has served over 26,000 clients and has become an integral component within the City of Houston's healthcare delivery system.
 Data provided by HFD